sonicfurqan/CSS-101/important functions/readme.md

 # repeat

-  using this funtion we can repeat the specified value the number of times defined
+  using this function we can repeat the specified value the number of times defined

-  it take 2 parameters
+  it takes 2 parameters
-  first is number of times it needs to repeat second is value that it needs to repeat
+  first is the number of times it needs to repeat second is a value that it needs to repeat

 ```css